mcloudpy/rstatus/playbook/README.md

     2) "host2/cpu_percent"
     3) "host1/disk_partitions"

-Note that if you have deployed the experimental environment mentioned above, _host_ will correspond to '_localhost_' and _port_ to '_16379_'.
+Note that if you have deployed the experimental environment mentioned above, _host_ will correspond to _localhost_ and _port_ to _16379_.